suspend0/green-sample/README.md

 #### Commentary

+ 1. We might not need the fancy Spring Data stuff.
+Looks handy for building domain model persistence, but are we doing much of that?

  1. The default "pageable" implementation looks like it runs a count query to figure out the total number of items before running the query itself.
 Not only is this a bit racy, it also doesn't scale very well against large data sets or complex queries.
 So, it's something to be used judiciously, and NOT as a way to break up work into batches.
 Looks like the find():Iterable methods are a better direction, but ...

  1. Although we're using Hibernate underneath, it's spring-data on top, with JPA in the middle.
 By default both Hibernate and JPA put the results in a List in memory and stores every accessed object in memory to provide a consistent view.
 Any query that returns, say 50K rows will be hurtful.
 Ouch.